MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-update-rings.md

 # required metadata

 title: Configure Update rings for Windows 10 and later policy in Intune
 description: Create and manage Intune policy for Windows update rings.
-You can configure, deploy, and pause update installation with Windows Update for Business settings using Microsoft Intune.
+You can configure, deploy, and pause update installation with Windows Update client policies using Microsoft Intune.
 keywords:
 author: Smritib17
 ms.author: smbhardwaj